windneverstops/react-springboot-auth-postgres-redis/README.md

 - improve the code quality/naming of front-end routing
 - using authorities instead of role in the backend
 - some test endpoints etc need to be removed
+- the terminal user interface needs some cleanup / customisability / colour as it forces everything together.
+There needs to be some way of starting things separately whilst maintaining the look.

 # Tech stack
 - Bun with Vite, Typescript with React.
 Tailwind.css for styling.
 Using tanstack router and tanstack query for routing and querying